Emergence of Cooperation in the thermodynamic limit: 1D Ising model and game theory

-Since the Free energy $F=-KTlnZ$, the Magnetization is
+Since the Free energy $F=-k_{B}T \ln Z$, the magnetization is

-In Fig. \ref{fig1:}, we plot the Magnetization vs. the external magnetic field $h$ for different values of temperature.
+In Fig.~\ref{fig1:}, we plot the magnetization versus external magnetic field $h$ for different values of inverse temperature($\beta$).

-In Ref.~\cite{1}, it has been shown that a one-to-one correspondence can be made between 1D Ising model Hamiltonian and the payoff matrix for a particular game.
-We first look at a general payoff matrix for two player game and understand the method of Ref.~\cite{1},
+In Ref.~[\cite{1}], it has been shown that a one-to-one correspondence can be made between 1D Ising model Hamiltonian and the payoff matrix for a particular game.
+We first look at a general payoff matrix for two player game and try to understand the methodology,

 where $U(s_i,s_j)$ is the payoff function with $a, b, c, d$ as the payoffs for row player and $a', b', c', d'$ are the payoffs for column player, $s_1$ and $s_2$ denote the strategies adopted by the two players.
-For symmetric games, generally the payoff is written for only the row player and the payoffs for column player can be inferred from them.
-Thus,
+The Nash equilibrium as defined before is the strategy, deviating from which brings loss to the players.
+For the payoff's defined in Eq.~(\ref{eq9}), the Nash equilibrium, in case one takes the condition of a symmetric game, i.e., $b'=c, c=b'$ and $a=a', b=b'$ with $c<d<a<b$, is the strategy $(s_{2},s_{2})$.
+To make a one-to-one correspondence of the game payoff's with Ising model we need a set of transformations to the payoff's which will achieve that.
+The transformations of payoffs of the players are as follows: